lethang7794/devops-book/chap-08.md

 - The idiomatic way to use Certbot is to

-  - connect to a live webserver (e.g., using SSH),
+  - connect to a live web-server (e.g., using SSH),
   - run Certbot directly on that server, and Certbot will automatically
     - request the TLS certificate,
     - validate domain ownership, and